 This grant will be awarded to businesses that were not closed but were severely impacted by the national closures.

-To be eligible for this grant, businesses must fall within one of the following categories:
+To be eligible for this grant, businesses must be engaged in:

-- Engaged in supplying goods and services to businesses and organisations that were legally obliged to close as part of the national lockdown (This would include home-based businesses not paying business rates).
+- Supplying goods and services to businesses and organisations that were legally obliged to close as part of the national lockdown (This would include home-based businesses not paying business rates).

-- Engaged in supplying goods and services to the retail, hospitality and leisure sector, including events.
+- Supplying goods and services to the retail, hospitality and leisure sector, including events.
 (This would include home-based businesses not paying business rates).

 - Taxi Services